threeport/user-docs/docs/concepts/extensions.md

 For this reason, Threeport provides a Golang SDK to extend the functionality of the system to any use case imaginable.
-The Threeport SDK can be thought of as a platform engineering framework that is a Django or Ruby on Rails for building cloud native application platforms.
+The Threeport SDK can be thought of as a platform engineering framework that is a like Django or Ruby on Rails for building cloud native application platforms.

 > Note: Threeport is written in Go and the SDK currently only supports